Duet Night Abyss Commission Guide

 Bounty / Chase (Ejection)

-• You can only do this three times a week for Blueprints but you can run it as many times as you like for the regular rewards:
+• You can only do this three times a week for Blueprints but you can run it as many times as you like for the regular rewards.

 • If you inspect the details of the mission, it includes a lot of Carmine Globules, Luno Mementos, and Coin in addition to the weekly Blueprints.

-• You cannot use a Commission Multiplier.
+• You cannot however use Commission Manuals to multiply your results.

 • Although Snow tells you to "hurry" to the next round, it doesn't start imminently.